-- Over the last five years, tree canopy cover has fallen by nearly 1 million m².
+- Over the past seven years, tree canopy cover has fallen by nearly 1.5 million m².
 Two-thirds of this loss has occurred on residential land, mostly as a result of development

 - Although the City plants 10,000 new trees each year, this is not enough to replace the canopy being lost